I paid them no mind because I only had eyes for a lovely square of almond-peach bread. I gave it a wink and I swear it winked in return.

 “No,” Willy agreed, “I would not do those dreadful things because unlike some faceless indifferent corporation, I am an honorable man.”

 “Uh Willy,” I said, “may I make a suggestion?”

 “Let the guy breath.”

 “That is excellent advice and normally I would be glad to take it under advisement but right now….
 I’m kind of upset.”

 The little guy turned from a deep shade of purple to a sickly slate gray.
-I felt so sorry for the guy, I forgot all about my almond-peach bread.
+I felt so sorry for him that I forgot all about my almond-peach bread.

 “Willy!”
 I said, “what does he owe you?
 Maybe we can work something out.”

-Willy looked dubious, but he dropped the guy in a heap and pulled out an ancient dog-eared notebook.
+Willy looked dubious, but he dropped the guy in a heap and pulled out a dog-eared notebook.
 “Lemme see,” he said, thumbing through the pages.
 “The loan plus the juice comes out to…”